 Instructions

-- Add the rest of the flour (in 2 parts for easier mixing), milk and remaining water and mix everything until it looks like a thick paste similar to drop scones.
+- Add the remaining 1 ½ cups flour (in 2 parts for easier mixing), ½ cup warm milk and remaining ½ cup water, and stir or mix everything energetically until it's well integrated, with no visible egg white left, and looks like a thick paste similar to drop scones or very thick pancake batter.
+It is a wet batter.

 - Cover with a clean kitchen towel or plastic wrap and leave to rise in a warm place until doubled in volume, 1 hour to 1 ½ hours.